Western Xia: Huizong (1068–1086)

 By November, the Xia had abandoned the middle of the Ordos plateau, losing Xiazhou.
 On 20 November, Wang Zhongzheng took Youzhou and slaughtered its inhabitants.
 At this point Wang became concerned that he would run out of supplies and quarreled with Chong E over provisions.
 He also forbade his troops from cooking their meals because he feared it would alert Xia raiders of their position.
 His troops became ill from their uncooked food, started to starve, and came under attack by enemy cavalry anyway.
 Wang was ordered to withdraw while Chong E covered his retreat.
 Wang lost 20,000 men.

 On 8 December, Gao Zunyu decided to attack Lingzhou, only to realize he had forgotten to bring any siege equipment, and there were not enough trees around for their construction.
 Gao took out his frustration on Liu Changzuo, who he tried to have executed.
 Liu's troops were on the verge of mutiny before Fan Chuncui, a Circuit judge, convinced Gao to reconcile with Liu.
 On 21 December, Xia forces breached the dikes along the Yellow River and flooded the camps of the two besieging Song armies, forcing them to retreat.
 Xia harassment turned the retreat into a rout.

 By the end of 1081, only Chong E remained in active command.
 In September 1082, the Xia counterattacked with a 300,000 strong army, laying siege to Yongle, a fortress town west of Mizhi.
 The Xia sent out cavalry to prevent Song relief attempts.
 The defending commander, Xu Xi, deployed his troops outside the town gates but refused to attack the enemy troops while they forded the river.
 Then he refused to let his troops in when the Tangut Iron Hawk cavalry attacked, decimating the defending army.
 With the capture of Yongle, the Song lost 17,300 troops.

 In March 1083, Xia forces attacked Lanzhou.
 The defending commander, Wang Wenyu, led a small contingent out at night and made a surprise attack on the Xia encampment, forcing them to retreat.
 The Tanguts made two more attempts to take Lanzhou in April and May but failed on both accounts.
 Their simultaneous attack on Linzhou also failed.
 After multiple defeats, the Xia offered peace demands to the Song, which they refused.
 In January 1084, Xia forces made a last attempt to take Lanzhou.
 The siege lasted for 10 days before the Tangut army ran out of supplies and was forced to retreat.

 The war ended in 1085 with the death of Emperor Shenzong in April.
 In exchange for 100 Chinese prisoners, the Song returned four of the six captured towns.
 Hostilities between the Song and Xia would flare up again five years later, and conflict would continue sporadically until the Song lost Kaifeng in the Jingkang incident of 1127.

 Huizong was returned to his throne in 1083.
 Liang Yimai died in 1085 and his son, Liang Qipu, succeeded his position as chief minister.
 The Empress Dowager Liang also died later that year.
-In 1086 Huizong passed away at the age of 26.
+In 1086 Huizong died at the age of 26.